 Inverse matrices are widely used across many fields:

-Engineering: Solve linear systems in circuit analysis
+Engineering: In engineering it is used to solve linear systems in circuit analysis.

 Attempting to find an inverse when det(A) = 0